cboujoukos/game-masters-companion/README.md

 # License
-  The gem is available as open source under the terms of the MIT License.
+  The app is available as open source under the terms of the MIT License.